pjtunstall/filler/README.md

 ...#.
 ```

-Are negative coordinates accepted by the game engine though?
-At least it seems that the given bot terminator chooses invalid coordinates rather than negative ones, as can be seen by trying this random seed.
+Are negative coordinates accepted by the game engine?
+The instructions are silent on this point.
+It seems that the given bot terminator chooses invalid coordinates rather than negative ones, as can be seen by trying this random seed.

 ```
 ./linux_game_engine -f maps/map01 -p2 solution/filler -p1 linux_robots/terminator -s 1749393971253574634

 ```

-I wonder if the audit requirement to change "the position of the players each time so that the student player can be the p1 and the p2" is to ensure that players have a roughly similar chance of getting stuck on the first move.
+I did wonder if the audit requirement to change "the position of the players each time so that the student player can be the p1 and the p2" was meant to ensure that players have a roughly similar chance of getting stuck on the first move.

-Revised opinion: negative coordinates are admitted.
+Any yet, negative coordinates are admitted!
 Swapping the labels of the two players in the example above and having one's own bot move output 4 -1 for the first move allows it to place

 ```
 .....